Media and Performance

 The module provides you with a practical knowledge and theoretical understanding of Applied Theatre and its uses and applications as a tool for social engagement outside of conventional theatre environments.

-The module does this through a work based learning project with The Lowry Learning and Engagement team.
-During the module, you will shadow an applied theatre practitioner and co-facilitate workshops with community participants at The Lowry.
+The module does this through a work-based learning project with the Learning and Engagement teams at partner arts organisations such as The Lowry, HOME, Z Arts and DIY.
+During the module, you will shadow an applied theatre practitioner and co-facilitate workshops with community participants within one of these venues.

 This exciting opportunity is supported with bespoke training in facilitation in taught sessions on campus and at The Lowry.